bufbuild-ru/docs/docs/protovalidate/index.md

 +++

-::: tip Ready to code?Jump ahead to the [developer quickstart](quickstart/) to dive in.
+::: tip Ready to code?
+Jump ahead to the [developer quickstart](quickstart/) to dive in.
 :::

 ## Motivations